learnk8s/learnk8s.io/src/requests-limits/content.md

 ![Goldilocks — get your resource requests "Just Right"](assets/goldilocks.svg)

-The Goldilocks dashboard creates VPA objects and makes the recommendations available through a web interface.
+The Goldilocks dashboard creates VPA objects and serves the recommendations through a web interface.

 _Let's install it and see how it works._